Competitive Intelligence for Cybersecurity Teams

 Cybersecurity competitors often reveal direction through platform language, bundle packaging, enterprise claims, and subtle shifts in which buyer or use case sits at the center of the story.

-Use the proof hub when you need evidence that bundle, platform, and buyer-language changes are publishable and inspectable.
+Use the verified signals page when you need evidence that bundle, platform, and buyer-language changes are publishable and inspectable.

-Use the pricing owner when bundle posture, plan boundaries, and pricing motion matter more than broad narrative changes.
+Use the pricing workflow when bundle posture, plan boundaries, and pricing motion matter more than broad narrative changes.

 Use the vendor-pair page when the team is choosing a CI platform for enterprise security monitoring.